 In the context of DUI charges, law enforcement officers who discover open or partially consumed alcohol beverage containers during an arrest may find cause to record this evidence for use during a criminal case or driver's license administrative hearing, as well as ticket the driver for an additional violation.
 Particularly in cases involving DUI accidents or multiple DUI's, open containers can be viewed as an aggravating circumstance and grounds for heightened penalties.

-If you would like more information about Georgia's open container law and how it may impact a DUI case, or if you would like to discuss your case with an Atlanta DUI attorney from the Law Offices of Howard J. Weintraub, contact our firm today.
+If you would like more information about Georgia's open container law and how it may impact a DUI case, or if you would like to discuss your case with an Atlanta DUI attorneys from the Law Offices of Howard J. Weintraub, contact our firm today.